univention/univention-corporate-server/doc/manual/domain-ldap/admin-diary.rst

 Protocol of activities in the domain
 ====================================

-The *Admin Diary* app provides the facility to log important events happening in the domain.
+The :program:`Admin Diary` app provides the facility to log important events happening in the domain.
 This includes among others:

 * Creation, move, modification and deletion of users and other objects using